Vedant36/aliedots/README.md

 ```

 ## Notes
+- Using the xdg variable structure inspired from [ayekat's dotfiles](https://github.com/ayekat/dotfiles)
 - the set-up script(still in developement) is lib/dotfiles/setup.sh, although that is not necessary to get the aliedots experience
-- Using the xdg variable structure inspired from [ayekat's dotfiles](https://github.com/ayekat/dotfiles)
+- {packages,foreign packages} i use are in lib/dotfiles/{pkglist,foreignpkglist}.txt
 - all directories whether empty or full which i do not want to version control have a .gitignore with the contents:
 ```git
 *